alchemyplatform/aa-sdk/site/using-smart-accounts/transfer-ownership/light-account.md

   text: Packages
 ---

-# How to Transfer Ownership of a Light Account
+# How to transfer ownership of a Light Account

 Not all smart account implementations support transfering the owner (e.g. `SimpleAccount`).
 However, a number of the accounts in this guide and in Account Kit do, including our Light Account!
 Let's see a few different ways we can transfer ownership of an Account (using Light Account as an example).